anharrington/handsonpython/rstP/dynamic.rst

    program and generates possibly helpful trace information that you can see from your browser.
-(Writing such error catching code in general is not covered in this introductory tutorial, but you can copy it!)
+(Writing such error catching code in general is not covered in this introductory tutorial, but you can copy it in this situation!)

 The ``main`` function has three sections, as in the local web page
-version: read input (this time from the form), process it, and generate the html output.
+version: read input (this time from the form, not the keyboard), process it, and generate the html output.

--  Reading input: The first line of main is a standard one (to copy) that sets up an object called ``form`` that holds the CGI form data accompanying the web request sent by the browser.
+-  Reading input: The first line of main is a standard one (for you to copy) that sets up an object called ``form`` that holds the CGI form data accompanying the web request sent by the browser.
 You access the form data with statements like the next two that have